ranjitharavindra1522-cloud/Machine-Learning-using-Python/README.md

 ## Author

-*Assignment completed as part of the Machine Learning using Python.*
+*Project completed as part of the Machine Learning using Python.*

 ```